SAP-samples/teched2021-IIS162/exercises/ex2/README.md

 In this chapter you will document your own process models using SAP Cloud ALM.

+A “solution process” defines how a busines process is supported by the various solutions.
+In order to create a new solution process, we need to define which business process (variant) this solution process belongs to.
+In our example we will create a custom solution process of the “order to cash” process.

 ## Create Custom Solution Process

 > Please note down the names of the artifacts you create.
 You might need them later again.